Amal Dutta

-Known for introducing the "diamond system" in football in India in the late 1970s, Dutta is author of several books including Football Khelte Hole.
+Known for introducing the "diamond system" in football in India in the late 1970s, Dutta is known as "Diamond Coach".

 Playing career

+Earlier career

+Dutta began his playing career in Friends Club of Jorasanko.
+He then went on to play for numerous clubs of lower divisions, Subarnon, Sporting Union, Aryans and Bengal Nagpur Railway respectively.

+East Bengal and Mohun Bagan

-Dutta made his professional club football debut in the early 1950s, and played for East Bengal in 1953, 1955 and 1956 seasons.
-During his playing days with both East Bengal and India, he played two of the country's legendary coaches, Bagha Som and Syed Abdul Rahim.
+Dutta made his full-time professional club football debut in the CFL, in early 1950s, appeared with East Bengal in three consecutive seasons from 1953 to 1956.
+During his playing days with both East Bengal and India, he played under two of the India's coaches, Bagha Som and Syed Abdul Rahim.
 In his first season with the club, he was part of the team that toured Romania and participated in World Youth Festival, and Soviet Union in 1953.
 In that year, the club played against German side Kickers Offenbach and Soviet team Torpedo Moscow.

+He also played for Mohun Bagan, arch-rival of East Bengal, for a short period of time and represented the club in Rovers Cup.

+International career

-On 25 October 1953, Dutta made his national team debut against Pakistan in Rangoon during the Quadrangular Series, which was his only appearance for India.
+On 25 October 1953, Dutta made his national team debut against Pakistan in Rangoon during the Asian Quadrangular Football Tournament, which was his only appearance for India.
 Managed by Balaidas Chatterjee, they won the tournament.
 He was also a member of Indian squad in the 1954 Asian Games in Manila.

+Dutta also appeared with the Indian team against numerous visiting European teams in exhibition matches, including a 1–0 defeat to Allsvenskan club AIK at CC&FC Ground in Kolkata on 10 December 1954.